Most Commonly Asked Questions About Depression

-“The Black Dog”, Prime Minister Winston Churchill notably referred to as depression.
-This complex yet mental health condition is marked by persistent feelings of sadness and a loss of interest in events/hobbies that was once enjoyable.
+“The Black Dog”, Prime Minister Winston Churchill notably referred to as a depression.
+This complex mental health condition is marked by persistent feelings of sadness and a loss of interest in events/hobbies that was once enjoyable.
 It differs from mood fluctuations that people experience as part of daily life.
 Instead, depression is an ongoing feeling and not a passing one.
 According to the World Health Organisation, depression is the leading cause of disability worldwide.

 What are some depressive symptoms?

 The symptoms of depression are varied and can include:

 - reduced interest or pleasure in activities once enjoyed

 - sleeping too much or too little